matt-dray/linkrot/README.md

-An R package to help detect [linkrot](https://en.wikipedia.org/wiki/Link_rot), which is when links to a web page break because it’s been taken down or moved.
+An R package to help detect [linkrot](https://en.wikipedia.org/wiki/Link_rot), which is when links to a web page break because they’ve been taken down or moved.

-Very much a concept for now.
+Very much a concept.
+I wrote it to detect linkrot on my personal blog and it works for my needs.
 Feel free to contribute.

 ## Install